 Avaya Deepens Partnership With Komutel to Provide NG9-1-1 Solutions

 The average chance of 9-1-1 getting a quick fix on location ranges from as low as 10% to as high as 95%.
 Why the huge gap?
-Public safety access points (PSAPs) still rely on technology that was designed to locate landlines, despite the fact that the number of 9-1-1 calls that come from cell phone networks is 70% to 80% and growing.
+Public safety access points (PSAPs) still rely on technology that was designed to locate landlines, despite the fact that the number of 9-1-1 calls that come from cell phone networks is huge and growing.

 Next Generation 911 (NG911) is a cross-industry driven initiative to enhance how 9-1-1 calls are handled.
 It reimagines the response possibilities of emergency services, allowing responding agencies the opportunity to have greater context, smoother workflows, and improved operating efficiency.
 This ultimately helps empower public safety agencies to respond to emergencies with greater speed and effectiveness for better outcomes that save lives and property.
 Over time NG911 workflows will include voice, text, video, files, telematics information, and rich information about the call, caller, and caller device and location.

 Leveraging their longtime relationship as Avaya DevConnect partners, Avaya and Komutel have deepened their collaboration to provide NENA i3 Call Handling Functional Element solutions to address the needs of large and small public safety agencies as they evolve to NG911, and leverage communications to support digital transformation initiatives driving improved citizen engagement and operational efficiencies.